 Additionally, we are working to identify novel AAV capsids, which are the outer viral protein shells that enclose the genetic material of the virus payload.
 Our team of experts in the fields of AAV gene therapy and neuroscience first identifies and selects severe neurological diseases that are well-suited for treatment using AAV gene therapy.
 We then engineer and optimize AAV vectors for delivery of the virus payload to the targeted tissue or cells.
 Our manufacturing process employs an established system that we believe will enable production of high quality AAV vectors at commercial-scale.
-Finally, we leverage established routes of administration and advances in dosing techniques to optimize delivery of our AAV gene therapies to target cells that are critical to the disease of interest, either directly to discrete regions of the brain, or, more broadly, to the spinal cord region.
+In addition to our capsid optimization efforts, we leverage novel delivery paradigms, established routes of administration, and advances in dosing techniques to optimize delivery of our AAV gene therapies to target tissues, regions and cell types that are critical to the disease of interest.
+We can achieve this directly, with targeted infusions to discrete regions of the brain or spinal cord, or systemically, in conjunction with our novel capsids.

 Our business strategy focuses on discovering, developing, manufacturing and commercializing our gene therapy programs.
 As part of this strategy, we have developed core competencies specific to AAV gene therapy development and manufacturing and are beginning to build our commercial infrastructure.
-This business strategy also includes business development activities that may include in-licensing activities or partnering certain programs in certain geographies with collaborators, as we have demonstrated through our collaboration with Sanofi Genzyme, or the Sanofi Genzyme Collaboration, and our collaboration with AbbVie Biotechnology Ltd, or the AbbVie Collaboration.
+This business strategy also includes business development activities that may include in-licensing activities or partnering certain programs in certain geographies with collaborators, as we have demonstrated through our collaboration with Sanofi Genzvme, or the Sanofi Genzvme Collaboration and our collaboration with AbbVie Biotechnology Ltd, or the AbbVie Collaboration.
 Since our inception, our operations have focused on organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio, determining which neurological diseases to pursue, advancing our product candidates including delivery and manufacturing, and conducting preclinical studies and clinical trials.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.
-We have funded our operations primarily through private placements of redeemable convertible preferred stock, public offerings of our common stock, and the Sanofi Genzyme Collaboration, which commenced in February 2015 and the AbbVie Collaboration, which commenced in February 2018.
+We have funded our operations primarily through private placements of redeemable convertible preferred stock, public offerings of our common stock, and the Sanofi Genzvme Collaboration, which commenced in February 2015, and the AbbVie Collaboration, which commenced in February 2018.